Azure/bicep-registry-modules/modules/deployment-scripts/aks-run-command/README.md

 An Azure CLI Deployment Script that allows you to run a command on a Kubernetes cluster.

+## Description

+AKS run command allows you to remotely invoke commands in an AKS cluster through the AKS API.
+This module makes use of a custom script to expose this capability in a Bicep accessible module.
+This module configures the required permissions so that you do not have to configure the identity.

 ## Parameters

 | Name                                       | Type     | Required | Description                                                                                                   |